anytizer/gedcomer/README.md

 The purpose is to create a .ged file format that a gedcom software understands.
 Instead of opening a new gedcom project and entering the data in the software, you can programatically create the details.

+## @todo
+The output string needs to be GEDCOM complaint.

 ## Examples

 ### How to create individuals